James Bonard Fowler: US Army service and decades in Southeast Asia

 Fowler served with the U.S. Army in Vietnam War from 1968 to 1974 as a Sergeant First Class, and was awarded the Silver Star twice, along with the Purple Heart, for his injuries in combat during his military service.

 After the US pulled out of Vietnam, Fowler remained in Southeast Asia, living and working in northern Thailand.
 For the next two decades, Fowler returned to the United States for brief periods to take care of business in Alabama but lived primarily in Thailand.
 During this period he became interested in Buddhism, married Noie, a woman from Burma, and started a family in Thailand.

-In the late 1980s Fowler testified in a military case involving a alleged murder-for-hire plot, in which an army sergeant wanted to kill his captain.
+In the late 1980s Fowler testified in a military case involving an alleged murder-for-hire plot, in which an army sergeant wanted to kill his captain.
 His life took another turn a few years later, when Fowler was convicted by Thai authorities of heroin trafficking.
 He served about five years in a Thai prison.

 Later life

-After returning to the United States for good in 1996, Fowler settled with his second wife on a farm in rural Geneva County.
+After returning to the United States in 1996, Fowler settled with his second wife on a farm in rural Geneva County.
 He farmed for the remainder of his life.

 In a 2005 interview with a local newspaper, Fowler said that he greatly respected such black leaders as Nelson Mandela and Colin Powell, but generally did not think that blacks and whites should mix in society.

 Death

-Fowler died of pancreatic cancer on July 5, 2015, in Geneva County, Alabama at the age of 81.
+Fowler died of pancreatic cancer on July 5, 2015, in Geneva County, Alabama, at the age of 81.